 Townsend Christmas parade — Jeff Jopling in horse-drawn carriage advertising his business, not his commissioner role

 Townsend Christmas Parade — an election year.
 Commissioner Jopling in the community's own parade.
-The sign on the carriage advertises his business, not his role as District 8B Commissioner. · Source: Jeff Jopling / Facebook
+The sign on the carriage advertises his business, not his role as Townsend Commissioner. · Source: Jeff Jopling / Facebook

 06